Non-isothermal non-Newtonian fluids: the stationary case: The approximating problem

 In this case the definition of weak solution reads

 \begin{defn} A pair $(\mathbf{u},\vartheta)\in \textbf{V}^r_{div} \times V_0$ is a weak solution if

-\end{defn} We now state some existence and conditional uniqueness results, whose proofs are postponed in Section \ref{appro}.
+\end{defn} We now state some existence and conditional uniqueness results, whose proofs are postponed to Section \ref{appro}.
 We establish first the existence of a weak solution to the approximating problem. \begin{thm} Let assumptions (H1)-(H7) hold.
-Then there exists a weak solution $(\mathbf{u}_\sigma,\vartheta_\sigma)\in \textbf{V}^r_{div} \times V_0 $ in the sense of Definition \ref{weaksolreg}. \end{thm}
+Then there exists a weak solution $(\mathbf{u}_\sigma,\vartheta_\sigma)\in \textbf{V}^r_{div} \times V_0 $ in the sense of Definition \ref{weaksolreg}, for any $p\in(1,2)$ and $r\geq 2$. \end{thm}